rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 Starting with another new test, the cycle is then repeated to push forward the functionality.
 The size of the steps should always be small, with as few as 1 to 10 edits between each test run.
 If new code does not rapidly satisfy a new test, or other tests fail unexpectedly, the programmer should undo or revert in preference to excessive debugging.

 ### Testing Bananalogy
-Explanation of Mocha and js test syntax through Bananalogy!
+Explanation of Mocha and JS test syntax through Bananalogy!
 Imagine for a moment; we're not building software but creating a bowl of fruit.
 To create a `Bunch of Bananas` component for our fruit bowl we could start with our tests as shown below.
 ![bdd-bananas](../images/exercise3/bdd-bananas.png)
   * `describe` is used to group tests together.
 The string `"a bunch of ripe bananas"` is for human reading and allows you to identify tests.
   * `it` is a statement that contains a test.
 It should contain an assertion such as `expect` or `should`.
 It follows the syntax of `describe` where the string passed in identifies the statement.